Cooperly/v2flags/README.md

 > -XX:+DisableExplicitGC

-Prevents Minecraft or any mods/plugins from performing a garbage collection on it's own.
+Prevents Minecraft or any mods/plugins from performing garbage collection on it's own.

 > -XX:+UseNUMA